Jatinsley/F1-Statistics-Mapping/README.md

 ## Limitations

 - **Data Dependency**: The analysis is dependent on the accuracy and completeness of the provided datasets.
-Missing or incorrect data may lead to incorrect results.
+Missing or incorrect data may lead to incorrect calculations, additionally so if filepaths are incorrect.
-- **File Paths**: The data files must be placed in the `/F1-Statistics-Mapping/` directory for the pipeline to work.
 - **Operating System**: The code has been developed and tested on Windows and macOS.
-The `F1StatMap.py` script should work across all these platforms as long as Python 3.7+ and the dependencies are correctly installed.
+The `F1StatMap.py` script should work across all these platforms as long as Python 10.1+ and the respective dependencies are correctly installed, however, there is no guarantee outside the three tested systems.

 ## Future Enhancements

-- **Incorporate Additional Metrics**: Future versions of the analysis can include additional performance metrics, such as tire usage, pit stop times, and race strategy.
-- **More Advanced Predictive Models**: Implement more advanced data models to predict race outcomes based on driver behavior and race conditions.
-- **Real-Time Data Integration**: Allow the pipeline to integrate real-time race data to provide live analysis.
+### Expanded Performance Metrics
+While current analyses focus on lap time variability, pole-to-podium conversions, and duration deviations, there are numerous additional performance factors that could be integrated.
+These include tire strategy (e.g., stint lengths, compound), pit stop efficiency and frequency, weather conditions (rain, extreme heat), and track evolution throughout F1 history.
+Incorporating these variables would enable a more holistic evaluation of how decisions made during qualifying, the race, and pit stops influence final results.

+### Enhanced Reporting/Visualization Filtering
+Beyond static plots, future iterations could incorporate interactive dashboards and custom reporting tools, enabling users to filter and drill down into specific drivers, teams, seasons, or race weekends.
+This would transform the repository from a simple analysis pipeline into a comprehensive platform for data exploration and potentially a decision-making support tool for F1 fans.

 ---